 Sweet and succulent flower crab stir fried (Hua Xie Chao) with delicate herbs, spices and sticky glutinous rice Chinese New Year Cakes (Nian Gao) is something very special with your family and friends.
 You can make this dish gluten free if you just exchange the regular light and dark sauce with Tamari sauce.

+One of our favorite recipes of the 10 Fun and Easy Chinese New Year Recipes is Lucky Shanghai Hun Tun Soup.
 There is nothing more comforting than to be home for the holidays and to be able to enjoy some of mom's/ grandma's special wontons in a big delicious bowl of soup.

 My friends tell me that their teenage son can easily pack away at least 30 jaozi at one sitting so you better make a double batch.
 Jiaozi typically consist of a ground meat and/or vegetable filling wrapped into a thinly rolled piece of dough, which is then sealed by pressing the edges together or by crimping.
 Boiled Dumplings are called shuǐjiǎo and are a healthier option instead of the fried version.